kisinga/Dukahub/docs/customer-features/inventory-and-stock.md

     └── Premium @ 800/=
 ```

-**Origin:** Vendure Core for products/variants; Dukahub uses a simplified creation flow (see “Product Creation Flow” in `ARCHITECTURE.md`).
+**Origin:** Vendure Core for products/variants; Dukarun uses a simplified creation flow (see “Product Creation Flow” in `ARCHITECTURE.md`).

 ---

 ### 2. Product Types: Barcodes vs Label Photos vs Services

-Dukahub supports three main ways to identify items:
+Dukarun supports three main ways to identify items:

 - **Barcode products** (packaged goods)

   - Use the **Barcode Scanner** component in product creation.
   - Scan the barcode and link it to a product/variant.
-  - At POS, cashiers scan the barcode and Dukahub adds the right SKU to the cart.
+  - At POS, cashiers scan the barcode and Dukarun adds the right SKU to the cart.
-  - **Origin:** Dukahub-Enhanced (frontend, reusing Vendure SKUs).
+  - **Origin:** Dukarun-Enhanced (frontend, reusing Vendure SKUs).

 - **Label/photo products** (fresh produce, bulk items)

   - Instead of scanning barcodes, you **take multiple photos of the price label/tag**.
-  - Dukahub trains a per-business ML model to recognise these labels.
+  - Dukarun trains a per-business ML model to recognise these labels.
   - At POS, cashiers point the camera at the label; the model suggests the product and you choose the correct SKU (e.g. 2kg).
-  - **Origin:** Dukahub-Exclusive (ML pipeline described in `ARCHITECTURE.md` and `ML_TRAINING_SETUP.md`).
+  - **Origin:** Dukarun-Exclusive (ML pipeline described in `ARCHITECTURE.md` and `ML_TRAINING_SETUP.md`).

 - **Service products**
   - Use the same product/variant model but set **inventory tracking off**.
   - These never go “out of stock” and are ideal for services like haircuts.
-  - **Origin:** Vendure Core (`trackInventory` flag) + Dukahub UI guidance.
+  - **Origin:** Vendure Core (`trackInventory` flag) + Dukarun UI guidance.

-From a business perspective, you manage **all of these in the same “Products” section**, but Dukahub gives you different identification tools and defaults per type.
+From a business perspective, you manage **all of these in the same “Products” section**, but Dukarun gives you different identification tools and defaults per type.

 ---